jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

 ```
 ## **Job Arrays**

+!!!
+Tip
+    Excellent set of explanations and examples from [University of Arizona](https://ua-researchcomputing-hpc.github.io/Array-and-Parallel/)!!!
+(See their [other examples](https://ua-researchcomputing-hpc.github.io))

 Array jobs allow you to use one job script to run many jobs across a set of samples.
+Each array job spawns subordinate "array task" jobs.
+The overall job has a jobid, and the individual array task jobs are given their own jobid number by appending an underscore and their index number to the master array jobid.

-That SLURM script (or the program(s) it calls) need(s) to contain syntax that uses SLURM environment variables to assign different work to different task element jobs.
+That SLURM script (and the program(s) it calls) need(s) to contain syntax that uses shell and SLURM environment variables to assign different work to different task element jobs.
+And to store the results in files with unique names.
+One has to name files the right way to be able to script the input and output processing.

+There are a variety of ways to go about creating such scripts and managing the output.
+Example scripts are very useful, so we have provided links to other web sites.
+There are also tools people have written to help manage the overall workflow.
+These can, for example, make it easier to identify jobs that failed out an array job and to submit them to run again.

-The underscore character is used in commands and seen in the output of programs like `sacct` as a separator between the job ID number and that of the array task ID number.
+The underscore character is used in commands and is seen in the output of programs like `sacct` as a separator between the job ID number and that of the array task ID number.
 Output and error files also use underscores in their names.

-Controlling your usage:
+Controlling your usage with "step size"

 When you submit an array job you can indicate that you only want a certain number of tasks to be executed at a time.
 This will allow other users of your partition to be able to access it, or control the disk and network input/output rate to avoid choking a file server.